 Global personas are only available in standard or higher plans.

-For more information about personas please take a look at these articles on our blog:
+For more information about personas please take a look at these articles: